From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 , from Latin Munnius

-Habitational name for someone who lived in Obando in Extremadura, Spain.
+Habitational name for someone who came from Obando in Extremadura, Spain.

 Means "elm tree" in Spanish, ultimately from Latin ulmus